Ayms/torrent-live/README.md

 Do not use trackers sites and do not follow their wrong and insecure recommendations, like not using the DHT.

-Using the DHT, their are no requirements that you must seed what you download, which as a freerider you are not doing, and ratio enforcement stories.
+Using the DHT, there are no requirements that you must share what you download, which as a freerider you are not doing, and ratio enforcement stories.

 If for a given infohash the download does not start, then it probably means that nobody is serving this file, or that there is a bug somewhere, please advise if you are suspecting the later.